11 Ladder Safety Tips You Need to Know

 10. Be informed about the weather before using a ladder

-Using a ladder on the soft, muddy, or icy ground can expose the user to extreme danger.
 It’s also advisable to follow portable ladder safety guides while using any because portable ladders are a bit more fragile than others.

 11. Store the ladder in a safe place – it’s a part of ladder safety

-The ladder, whether made of wood, aluminum, or stainless steel, should be stored in a dry place to avoid rusting, corrosion, or any damage.
-The ladder should be repaired, cleaned, and let to dry appropriately before storage.
+The ladder, made of wood, aluminum, or stainless steel, should be stored in a dry place to avoid rusting, corrosion, or damage.

-It’s also essential to keep the ladder in a lockable garage as burglars can use it to access your house.
+The ladder should be repaired, cleaned, and dried appropriately before storage.
+It’s also essential to keep the ladder in a lockable garage, as burglars can use it to access your house.

 Here is a bonus point on ladder safety tips

-Whether your ladder has wheels or someone is holding it firm, it’s hazardous to move around with someone or a load on it.
-The person may fall off, or the load may come flying down and hurt you.
+Whether your ladder has wheels or someone is holding it firm, moving around with someone or a load on it is hazardous.

-So, whether you are a professional or working at home, these ladders use safety tips will help you stay safe when using a ladder.
-In fact, we highly recommend to follow ladder safety tips at home because what we have seen is ladder safety guides are most ignored at home by the homeowners than the professionals at workplace.
+We highly recommend following ladder safety tips at home because we have seen that ladder safety guides are more ignored at home by owners than professionals in the workplace.

-Also, ensure that you are purchasing a ladder that is safety certified and from a reputable seller.
-In addition to that you should follow a trustworthy ladder safety handout which you generally should be provided by the manufacturers.
-Follow this link to know more insights.
+In addition to that, you should follow a trustworthy ladder safety handout, which you generally should be provided by the manufacturers.
+Follow this link to learn more insights.